course-details-portlet

 Learning methods and activities

-The course consists of two parts: The first consists of lectures where students are introduced to different disciplinary perspectives.
-The other consists of seminars that focus on issues and cases, and/or project related work.
+The course consists of two parts: One half consists of lectures where the students are introduced to different professional perspectives.
+The second half consists of seminars based on specific issues and/or work with projects.

 Compulsory assignments